bentoml/OpenLLM/README.md

 can experiment with the endpoints and sample input prompts.

 OpenLLM provides a built-in Python client, allowing you to interact with the model.
-In a different terminal window or a Jupyter notebook, create a client to start interacting with the model:
+In a different terminal window or a Jupyter Notebook, create a client to start interacting with the model:

 ```python